os-cau/cau-repl/docs/mycore.md

 > **Positional Parameters**
 >
 > `Document | MCRObject | MCRDerivate | MCRMODSWrapper old` *optional* - The old version of the document.
 If omitted, it
-> will automatically fetched from the repository by the id of the `new` document.
+> will automatically be fetched from the repository by the id of the `new` document.
 >
 > `Document | MCRObject | MCRDerivate | MCRMODSWrapper updated` - The new version of the document.
 >